nsbno/spor/README.md

 ## Usage (React Native)

 The React Native version of Spor lives in the [app repo](https://github.com/nsbno/salgsapp-react-native/tree/master/app/spor).
-The APIs should be pretty much the same as in React.
+The APIs should be pretty much the same as in React, but there might be some differences.
+Look at the relevant documentation for more information.

-## Usage (Elm)

-The Elm-implementation can be found in its own repo - namely the [spor-elm](https://github.com/nsbno/spor-elm) repo.
-This is because Elm needs its own repo per package.

 ## Setup